 Immersion in Water

 This exposure pathway considers the external dose received from immersion in contaminated water; the representative person may be fully or partially immersed in water depending on the scenario.
 Full immersion is assumed for the swimming and diving scenarios; partial immersion is assumed for the surfing and fishing scenarios as the representative person spends 50% of the activity time submerged.
 A dose-reduction factor of 0.5 is applied for external exposure for the kayaking and sailing scenarios (U.S. EPA, 2019), to account for the external exposure from the water surface.
-Immersion in water was calculated according to .
+Immersion in water was calculated according to Equation 2.

 Equation 2